 Please visit our Data Protection & GDPR page for more information.

 It is your responsibility to read and abide by the HE Regulations and BERA guidelines in relation to Research and the application of Research Ethics.
 These can be viewed here.

 Disputes under these regulations or any other regulations of Hull College or any contract between Hull College and any students shall be governed by English Law and the parties agree to submit to the exclusive jurisdiction of the English Courts.

 As a member of the college, you have a responsibility to:

 Hull College is committed to providing equality of opportunity for all students whatever your chosen education or career pathway and seeks to ensure that students are able to access appropriate learning and facilities that underpins our key expectations of Excel, Respect, Innovate and Celebrate (ERIC).

 Support for students with a disability and/or additional learning needs

-The Hull College Group is an inclusive College and supports many students who have a disability or an additional learning need.
+Hull College is an inclusive college and supports many students who have a disability or an additional learning need.
 We strive to make any reasonable adjustment possible on an individual basis following an initial assessment of student needs.
 We cannot guarantee to support every individual, and if this is not possible we will provide an explanation, and sign-post students to another provider/advisor who may be able to offer alternative support.

 Opportunities to discuss your support needs are always available before enrolment, at enrolment or with your tutor at a convenient time.
 You can contact the Student Support Services Team at any time before or during your programme of study or you can book an appointment through your tutor.
 If you choose to disclose the need for additional support at enrolment you will be contacted directly.